datawrapper/cli/README.md

 Commands:
   lint [pattern]    Use eslint to lint your code
+: this is an internal tool used by the Datawrapper development team.

+It is not a command
   This command will by default only lint files in the `src` directory.
   It's possible to pass a custom glob pattern: